 This foul odor could be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality could suffer otherwise.

 3. Chemical or Vinegar Smell

-There are several problems that can produce a mini-split chemical smell.
-To ensure your technician quickly finds the source, it’s best to be as specific as you can.
+There are several problems that can result in a mini-split chemical smell.
+To ensure your technician quickly locates the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
 This could be an electrical malfunction and is often accompanied by chemical residue on the affected components.

-You’ll want to address this as soon as possible, as damage to these components may keep the mini-split from working entirely.
+You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
 Franklin's Heating & Air Conditioning, Inc staff will do their best to finish repairs soon.

-When your mini-split starts to smell, call the HVAC pros at Franklin's Heating & Air Conditioning, Inc. Many of these odors are best resolved with professional cleaning.
-And if something has broken, swift repairs are more affordable and less stressful.
-You can trust us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.
+When your mini-split starts to smell, contact the HVAC pros at Franklin's Heating & Air Conditioning, Inc. Many of these odors are best resolved with professional cleaning.
+And if something has become damaged, swift repairs are more affordable and less stressful.
+You can count on us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.